HomunMage/Content/Slides/2025/JSDC-LLM/index.md

 LangGraph-GUI 1.0 using reactflow

-### Hard to make SSOT
+* Hard to make SSOT
   * hard to sync Redux and React Context
   * data update flow cannot align SSOT design
   * not only nodes, but also edges need update seperatly
+* Code lines more longer
+* most js libs use signals now but react not

 </div>